 The following courses are recommended for the VM track in the Project and Program Management program (select three):

 This track is targeted for software engineering team members, team leaders and managers working in virtual and globally distributed teams.
 The courses in this track provide students with a knowledge base and skills to manage and participate in software development projects at distance, the dynamic of communication within a distributed organization, the impacts of distance and diversity on business practices and activity, and culturally diverse business habits and practices in a worldwide environment.

 Common job titles in this area are: software team leader, software development manager, software developer, software architect, and other management, leadership and technology positions in software that work with geographically distributed team members.

 The following courses are recommended for the VM track in the Master of Software Engineering (select three):

 This course prepares students for the Project Management Professional (PMP)® certification, focusing on exam content from the Project Management Institute’s (PMI) Guide to the Project Management Body of Knowledge (PMBOK® Guide, the most current edition) and other resources.
 The course will also prepare students for the Certified Associate in Project Management (CAPM)® certification for project team members and entry-level project managers.
 The course uses a combination of online lecture materials, discussions, exercises, self-study, and quizzes to prepare students to apply for and take the PMP examination.

 At the end of the course, students will be able to:

-Please join us for our next Virtual Open House.
-Check out our Admissions Events to see a listing of upcoming program specific Virtual Open Houses, and get connected with program chairs, current students and administrative staff at GPS.
+Please join us for our next Online Open House.
+Check out our Admissions Events to see a listing of upcoming program-specific Online Open Houses, and get connected with program chairs, current students and administrative staff at GPS.